MatiasJF/tokenisation-workshop/THEORY.md

 ### What is PushDrop?

-PushDrop (BRC-48) is a Bitcoin Script pattern that allows data to be embedded in **spendable** outputs.
+PushDrop is a script template pattern that allows data to be embedded in **spendable** outputs.
 Unlike OP_RETURN (which creates unspendable outputs), PushDrop outputs can be transferred.
+The PushDrop implementation is available in the @bsv/sdk package as a standard template for creating and redeeming tokens with arbitrary signed payloads stored on the stack.

 ### Script Structure